lauralwd/Nostoc_azollae_pangenomics/readme.md

 I'm using Anvi'o 7.1 for lots of analyses, and snakemake to process data.
 Rather than using an up-to-date snakemake, I chose to use the snakemake with anvio7.1.

+# to reproduce

+## note about data

+## Azolla associated pan- and phylo-genomics
+To create all pangenome databases in anvio

+`snakemake --use-conda all_azolla_associated_pangenomes`

+Then identify a set of core genes with high geometric homogeneity but low-ish sequence homogeneity, bin them as `phylogenetic_core` and next run the phylogenomics:

+`snakemake --use-conda all_azolla_associated_phylogenomics`

+## Whole genome allignments

+## Genome degradation

+## Nostoocales pan- and phylo-genomics